Frequently Asked Questions

 printed, properly completed, and signed and dated by your client, you are ready to begin.

 Call the IRS Practitioner’s Hotline telephone number, which is 866-860-4259, then follow the prompt for “individual taxpayers” [usually prompt #3].
-Be prepared to be on hold for up to an hour or two.
+Hold times range from just a couple of minutes to an hour.

 BEGINNING JANUARY 2014, IRS NOW STATES IT WILL ONLY HELP PRACTITIONERS WHO ARE "ACTIVELY WORKING WITH THEIR CLIENTS TO RESOLVE TAX PROBLEMS".
 THEREFORE, IF ASKED, BE SURE TO STATE THAT YOU ARE ACTIVELY WORKING WITH YOUR CLIENT TO RESOLVE THEIR TAX DEBTS.

 When you are served, tell them you would like their fax number so that you can fax a form 8821.
 Once they receive the form 8821, they will ask you “disclosure” information about your client, all available to you on the form 8821.
 You can tell them you are not prepared to provide additional information about your client at this time [such as their telephone numbers, where they work, or where they bank].
-After you have cleared “disclosure” simply ask that they fax you Account Transcripts for each tax year for which your client has an outstanding tax debt.
+After you have cleared disclosure, you can either (a) have the account transcripts mailed to your client (who can then give them to you), or (b) have them delivered to your “inbox” if you use e-services (and they will be available usually within the hour).
+If you do not want to wait for them to be mailed to your client and delivered by them to you, and do not have e-services, the only other way is to order them through a service (such as TDD) that does use e-services and get them faster.
 Also find out if there are any tax years for which your client has not filed a tax return and, if any, ask them to fax you “wage and income information” about each such year.

 If there are any “code 520’s” ask what the closing code [not action code] is for each code 520 [and write the answer on the checklist].